saberdy/stackoverflow-blog/content/projects/stackoverflow-trend-analysis.md

 | __DevType__        |full-stack |full-stack | Back-end | Web |
 | __Count__          | 12530                 | 19477                 | 15308              | 4204                      |

-For 2018, 2019 and 2020 the coin is flipped for Linux if combination of programming language, database or developer type are considered.
+For 2018, 2019 and 2020 the coin is flipped for Linux if the combination of a programming language, a database or a developer type are considered.

 |                     | 2020    | 2019    | 2018    | 2017                      |
 |:--------------------|:--------|:--------|:--------|:--------------------------|